ngs-docs/2023-snakemake-book-draft/src/beginner+/params-blocks.md

 ## Params blocks also support a variety of other functionality

-CTB
+CTB expand here or later.

-* bring in config values
+* bring in config values (mentioned in expand)
 * [input functions & params functions](../recipes/params-functions.md)
-* use comma-separated value for megahit as example? e.g. -r 1,2,3
+* use comma-separated value for megahit as example? e.g. -r 1,2,3.

 ## Links and references: